MrSpaar/markdown_spa/doc/pages/extensions.md

 - Option values are prompted to the user
 - The `config.ini` file is updated with the user's input

-## Make an extension available to the user
+## Make an extension available to anyone

 Every `markdown_spa` extension must be a Python module that contains a class that inherits from `markdown_spa.Extension` (class name = extension name).

-Here is a minimal example of an extension:
+Here is a minimal Markdown SPA extension called `MyExtension`:

 - File structure:
 ```